asilkro/CourseTracker/CourseTracker.Maui/README.md

 	- To work around this issue, you can run the application on a physical device **(recommended)**, or open the XAML file (ie ListTerms.xaml) and make a small change *(changing CachingStrategy="RecycleElement" to "RetainElement" as an example)** and then save the file.
 	- The ListView should display correctly after.

+4. There are known [issues with collections](https://github.com/dotnet/maui/issues/19357) and [bindings](https://github.com/dotnet/maui/issues/20002) in MAUI that may cause the Lists to not populate properly.
+This is an issue with the MAUI framework and not the application or code itself.

 ## Application Workflow Overview:

 1. Add a new term.